tcpalmer/tcpalmer.github.io/docs/NINA/Assistant/design/sequence_instruction.md

 - **Instructions**: A set of instructions to execute.
 These are executed in order for sequential containers.
 Examples include unpark, slew/center on a target, switch filters, take an exposure, etc.  When done and the loop end conditions have not been met, the instructions execute again.

 The **_Assistant_** instruction extends the base Sequential Instruction Set container.
 It operates as follows:
-1. Run the [Planning Engine](planning_engine.html) and get the next target to image.
+1. Run the [Planning Engine](planning_engine.html) (passing in the current target if available) and get the next target to image.
 End execution if none are returned.
 2. Set the target details on the container (similar to the Deep Space Object Sequence container) to support the sequencer UI.
 3. If the start time for the target is in the future, wait for the start time.
 4. Set a trigger on the container to abort this target when the hard stop time is reached, taking into account the likely duration of the next instruction to execute.
 5. Add a slew/center/rotate instruction to the instruction list.
+Note that this is only necessary if the new target is different from the previous.
 6. Add the switch filter and exposure instructions for each planned exposure, with appropriate dither handling.
 7. Enable monitoring of image save events so that the image grader can run and the acquired images for this project/target can be updated.
 8. Execute the container.